-All rules and regulations in section 5.8 apply to students enrolled in four-term calendar programs except each term, the Registrar will identify students who will exceed time limits to degree at the end of the current academic year and inform the students of the potential status change
+All rules and regulations in section 4.8 apply to students enrolled in four-term calendar programs except each term, the Registrar will identify students who will exceed time limits for degree completion at the end of the current academic year and inform the students of the potential status change.

-11.3.9.
+10.3.9.
 Graduation for Students in Four-Term Calendar Programs

-All rules and regulations in section 5.12 apply to students enrolled in four-term calendar programs except that students must submit an Application to Graduate at the beginning of the term during which they expect to complete all degree and program requirements.
+All rules and regulations in section 4.11 apply to students enrolled in four-term calendar programs except that students must submit an Application to Graduate at the beginning of the term during which they expect to complete all degree and program requirements.
+In addition, if a student has completed all requirements to graduate and has not applied for graduation, an academic unit may apply for the student to graduate after one term from completing all requirements.

-11.3.10.
+10.3.10.
 Transfer Credits for Students in Four-Term Calendar Programs

-All rules and regulations in section 6.2 apply to students enrolled in four-term calendar programs except that transfer credits must be approved by a student's Graduate Program Director during his or her first term of study and be included in the student's Program of Study.
-The academic unit must inform the Office of University Registrar which courses will be transferred during the student's first term of study.
+All rules and regulations in section 5.2 apply to students enrolled in four-term calendar programs except that transfer credits must be approved by a student's Graduate Program Director during his or her first term of study and be included in the student's Program of Study.
+Transfer credits may be accepted by the approval of the Associate Dean of the academic unit in the second term of study.
+Beyond the second term of study, all transfer credits must be approved by the Dean of Graduate Studies or designee.
+Students must give the Graduate Program Director an official transcript from the institution at which the proposed course(s) was completed as well as a syllabus for each course requested for transfer.
+The academic unit must inform the Office of University of Registrar which courses will be transferred during the student's first term of study or afterwards pending the aforementioned approval.

-11.3.11.
+10.3.11.
 Shared Credits for Non-Concurrent Degrees With One or More Degrees on the Four-Term Calendar.

-All rules and regulations in section 6.4.2 apply to students who share credit with non-concurrent degrees where at least one is aligned with the four-term calendar, except that the shared credits must be approved by a student's Graduate Program Director during his or her first term of study and be included in the student's Program of Study.
-The academic unit must inform the Office of University of Registrar which credits will be shared during the student's first term of study.
+All rules and regulations in section 5.4.2 apply to students who share credit with nonconcurrent degrees where at least one is aligned with the four-term calendar, except that the shared credits must be approved by a student's Graduate Program Director during his or her first term of study and be included in the student's Program of Study.
+Shared credits may be accepted by the approval of the Associate Dean of the academic unit in the second term of study.
+Beyond the second term of study, all transfer credits must be approved by the Dean of Graduate Studies or designee.
+The academic unit must inform the Office of University of Registrar which credits will be shared during the student's first term of study or afterwards pending the aforementioned approval.